 All students must study a second language at one of these levels (or a second language A).
 Language A is a language and literature programme for highly competent speakers of the language.
 Language B is a foreign language programme for students with previous experience of learning the language, and Ab initio is a foreign language programme for beginners.

 The following Group 2 Languages are offered at Torsbergsgymnasiet:

-The group 3 subjects offered at Torsbergsgymnasiet may differ from one year to another, usually we offer a choice between History, Information Technology in a Global Society.
+The group 3 subjects offered at Torsbergsgymnasiet may differ from one year to another, usually we offer a choice between History, Digital society.